V6 (band): 1995–2021

-In 1996 they made the opening for the 12th entry in the Ultraman Series, Ultraman Tiga named Take Me Higher .From 1997 to 2008, V6 hosted their own variety show Gakkō e Ikō (学校へ行こう, Let's Go to School) and is hosting Viva Viva V6 since 2001 on Fuji TV.
+In 1996 they made the opening for the 12th entry in the Ultraman Series, Ultraman Tiga named Take Me Higher.
+From 1997 to 2008, V6 hosted their own variety show Gakkō e Ikō (学校へ行こう, Let's Go to School) and later hosted Viva Viva V6 since 2001 on Fuji TV.
 Along with their group shows, the members also have individual TV shows, dramas, or radio programs.

+In 1997, V6, Tokio and Kinki Kids were grouped together as a special unit, called J-Friends, to raise money for schools affected by the Great Hanshin earthquake in 1995.
+The unit disbanded in 2003, after recording 6 singles and holding special concerts and events.

 The Japanese version of Thunderbirds uses "Thunderbird - your voice -" by the group for the theme song of the movie.

 V6 celebrated their tenth anniversary in 2005, commemorating the event by holding about thirty concerts in sold-out arenas all over Japan, holding three major "Thank You Events", releasing the movie Hold Up Down and releasing Musicmind as their new album.
 They also had a rare "Handshake Session" with hundreds of thousands of fans in Tokyo, Nagoya, Osaka and Fukuoka.

 As separate bands, both of them performed the opening song for the anime, Eyeshield 21.
 Coming Century performed "Breakthrough", the first opening theme song, and 20th Century performed "Innocence", the second opening theme song.
 As V6, they performed "Chain of Power" as an insert song.
-They also sang "Change the World" and "Brand New World", respectively the first opening and eighth ending themes of the popular anime InuYasha, as well as "Break Out", the 18th opening song of the popular anime Fairy Tail.
+They also sang "Change the World" and "Brand New World", respectively the first opening and eighth ending themes of the anime series InuYasha, as well as "Break Out", the 18th opening song of the popular anime Fairy Tail.
 They later performed the 21st opening song of One Piece, "Super Powers".